JessicaMarggraf/Acoustic-sand-flux-analysis/README.md

 (2024b).
 Improving hydroacoustic methods for monitoring suspended sand flux and grain size in sediment-laden rivers.
 Submitted to Earth Surface Processes and Landforms.

 Topping, D. J., & Wright, S. A. (2016).
-Long-term continuous acoustical suspended-sediment1009 measurements in rivers - theory, application, bias, and error (Professional Paper No.1010 1823).
+Long-term continuous acoustical suspended-sediment measurements in rivers - theory, application, bias, and error (Professional Paper No. 1823).
 U. S. Geological Survey. doi: https://doi.org/10.3133/pp1823

 Licence

 Copyright (C) 2024  INRAE
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by